Schroeder (Peanuts): Appearance

-Schroeder has short, blond hair and he almost always wears a striped shirt.
+Schroeder has short, yellow hair and almost always wears a purple or blue striped shirt, black shorts, and brown Oxford shoes.

 History

 Schroeder was introduced as a baby on May 30, 1951, but he aged up to the maturity level of the other characters over the next three years.
 In his initial appearance, Patty refers to him as a next-door neighbor.
 His address is 1770 James Street, easy to remember for him because the number is Beethoven's birth year.
 In 1954, Schroeder's birthday was revealed to be January 18.
-He initially had no notable characteristics, but soon Schulz had the idea to incorporate his daughter Meredith's toy piano into the strip, and decided to give it to the newest character.
-The origin of his name can be found in Schulz's 1975 book Peanuts Jubilee:

-"Schroeder was named after a young boy with whom I used to caddy at Highland Park golf course in St. Paul, Minnesota.
+Schulz had the idea to incorporate his daughter Meredith's toy piano into the strip, and decided to give it to the newest character.
+The origin of his name can be found in Schulz's 1975 book Peanuts Jubilee: "Schroeder was named after a young boy with whom I used to caddy at Highland Park golf course in St. Paul, Minnesota.
 I don't recall ever knowing his first name, but just 'Schroeder' seemed right for the character in the script, even before he became the great musician he now is."